-- 30. In February 2016 (Agenda Paper 5A), the Board discussed the presentation of income and expense that arises from liabilities with different features.
-The Board indicated that, under the Gamma approach (as with the Alpha approach), it would be useful to distinguish between: - (a) income or expense that arises from liabilities for a specified amount, ie an amount that is determined independently from the entity's economic resources (for example, obligations to transfer a fixed amount of currency units, regardless of how they are settled); and - (b) income and expense that arises from liabilities that depend on a residual amount (for example, obligations to transfer an amount of cash equal to the fair value of an entity's ordinary shares). - 31.
+- 31. In February 2016 (Agenda Paper 5A), the Board discussed the presentation of income and expense that arises from liabilities with different features.
+The Board indicated that, under the Gamma approach (as with the Alpha approach), it would be useful to distinguish between: - (a) income or expense that arises from liabilities for a specified amount, ie an amount that is determined independently from the entity's economic resources (for example, obligations to transfer a fixed amount of currency units, regardless of how they are settled); and - (b) income and expense that arises from liabilities that depend on a residual amount (for example, obligations to transfer an amount of cash equal to the fair value of an entity's ordinary shares). - 32.
 The Board discussed the presentation of liabilities with different features on the face of the statement of financial position.
-The Board indicated that, under the Gamma Approach (as with the Alpha approach) it would be useful to present separately liabilities that depend on a residual amount. - 32.
+The Board indicated that, under the

+- Gamma Approach (as with the Alpha approach) it would be useful to present separately liabilities that depend on a residual amount. - 33.
 In April 2016 (Agenda Paper 5A), the Board discussed the scope of the separate presentation requirements for liabilities that depend on the residual.
 The Board indicated that it would improve comparability to apply the separate presentation requirements to stand-alone and embedded derivatives that depend on the residual amount.
 However, the Board noted that IFRS 9 Financial Instruments permits entities to classify financial liabilities that include embedded derivatives in their entirety as measured at fair value through profit or loss.
-Consequently, the future Discussion Paper will include an analysis of the interaction of the separate presentation requirements with the fair value option in IFRS 9. - 33.
-In September 2016 (Agenda Paper 5B), the Board tentatively decided that income and expenses arising from financial instruments that meet the separate presentation requirements, including derivatives on 'own equity', should be presented under other comprehensive income. - 34.
-In addition, the Board indicated that it would consider at a future meeting if it would be useful to provide information about the priority of liabilities on the face of the statement of financial position, or in the notes, for all of the approaches being considered.
+Consequently, the future Discussion Paper will include an analysis of the interaction of the separate presentation requirements with the fair value option in IFRS 9. - 34.
+In September 2016 (Agenda Paper 5B), the Board tentatively decided that income and expenses arising from financial instruments that meet the separate presentation requirements, including derivatives on 'own equity', should be presented under other comprehensive income.